-The management has assessed that the fair values of cash and cash equivalents, the current portion of pledged deposits, trade receivables, financial assets included in prepayments, deposits and other receivables, trade and bills payables, financial liabilities included in other payables and accruals, the current portion of deposits for financial lease and amounts due from/to related parties approximate to their carrying amounts largely due to the short-term maturities of these instruments.
-The fair values of long-term receivables and financial lease receivables carried at amortised cost are based or current interest rates offered for similar financial instruments appropriate for the remaining term to maturity.
+Management has assessed that the fair values of cash and cash equivalents, pledged bank deposits, trade receivables, financial assets included in prepayments, other receivables and other assets, trade and bills payables, interest-bearing bank borrowings, financial liabilities included in other payables and accruals, deposits for finance lease and amounts due from/to related parties approximate to their carrying amounts largely due to the short-term maturities of these instruments.
+The fair values of long-term receivables and the non-current portion of financial lease receivables carried at amortised cost are based on current interest rates offered for similar financial instruments appropriate for the remaining term to maturity.
 The carrying amounts of such financial instruments are not materially different from their fair values.